SSC-2016/labs/README.md

 # lab 8.
+15-16 and 22-23 November (2 labs)
-15-16 November - CSRF/XSS/SQL-injection Attacks
+ CSRF/XSS/SQL-injection Attacks

 The objective of this lab is to understand how CSRF/XSS/SQL-injection attacks work.

+This topic will be covered iver the course of 2 weeks.

 ## Required Reading
 - [SEED lab materials on CSRF Attacks](http://www.cis.syr.edu/~wedu/seed/Labs/Web/CSRF_Collabtive/)